Kalundborg: Port of Kalundborg

 The port plays a central role in the town's economy.
 It is a municipal self-governing port with independent finances.
 Kalundborg Container Terminal is served by Unifeeder on a weekly basis.
 Schultz Shipping is a local shipping company.
 As of 2015, the port is being expanded with a new west harbor on the south side of the Asnæs peninsula.

 Statoil Refining Denmark operates Denmark's largest oil refinery on the harbor with a capacity of 6.6 million ton oil products per year.
 Haldor Topsøe is one of the companies that has facilities at Kalundborg Tank Terminal.

 Transportation

 Rail

-The Northwest Line (1874) and Kalundborg East (2018) connects Kalundborg with Holbæk and Roskilde and the rest of the Danish rail network.
+The Northwest Line (1874) connects Kalundborg with Holbæk and Roskilde and the rest of the Danish rail network.
 Kalundborg railway station is the principal railway station of the town and offers frequent direct regional train services to Holbæk, Roskilde and Copenhagen operated by the national railway company DSB.
 The eastern part of the town is also served by the railway halt Kalundborg East.

+Air

+Copenhagen Airport is located 107 km east of Kalundborg and it can easily be reached by train, bus and car.
+Kalundborg Airfield is also located 15 km outside Kalundborg.